 The Plan Change adopts the identification of parts of the Site (potential flood channels) within the PSDP Plains Flood Management Area.
 All dwellings will have an appropriate floor level above the 200 year Average Return Interval (ARI) design flood level, as required by the SPRDP rules.

 The geotechnical assessment shows no issues with liquefaction.
-It concluded that

-Due to the low risk of liquefaction at the subdivision we have classified the investigation site as TC1...Following our assessment, we consider the site suitable land use change to residential zoning from a geotechnical perspective (para 90).
+It concluded that have classified the investigation site as TC1...Following our assessment, we consider the site suitable land use change to residential zoning from a geotechnical perspective (para 90).